zuri-training/my_cms-team18/README.md

 # Our approach
 ![FORGE-PRESENTATION-1 (2)](https://user-images.githubusercontent.com/99877794/181843231-5869975c-1cb7-4439-9fcf-f0415d2e5217.png)
 # How to run our project
--> Create a virtual environment "py -3 -m venv <virtual environment name>" to create a virtual environment <br />
+- Create a virtual environment `py -3 -m venv <virtual environment name>` to create a virtual environment
--> Run "pip install -r requirements.txt" to install all dependencies <br />
+- Run `pip install -r requirements.txt` to install all dependencies
--> Git clone <repo> to clone the repo to your local machine <br />
+- Git clone <repo> to clone the repo to your local machine `git clone https://github.com/zuri-training/my_cms-team18.git`
--> Then run this to load the database: <br />
+- Then run this to load the database: `python manage.py makemigrations` then `python manage.py migrate`
-      Python manage.py makemigrations <br />
-                & <br />
-      Python manage.py migrate <br />
--> Then run python manage.py createsuperuser to create an admin account <br />
+- Then run `python manage.py createsuperuser` to create an admin account
--> Then finally run python manage.py runserver to load the server on localhost <br />
+- Then finally run `python manage.py runserver` to load the server on localhost

 ![FORGE-PRESENTATION-1 (3)](https://user-images.githubusercontent.com/99877794/181843303-0098c9e7-8dca-4f9b-911a-8399bc2b656c.png)